bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 <!-- tooltip-disable.vue -->
 ```
+**Note:** _In the above example, since we are using the default tooltip triggers of
+`focus hover`, the tooltip will close before it is disabled due to loosing focus (and hover)
+to the toggle button._

-When disabled, the tooltip cannot be opened programmatically (either via the `show` prop,
+When disabled, the tooltip can be opened programmatically (either via the `show` prop,
 methods or events).

+You can also use `$root` events to trigger disabling and enabling of popover(s).
+See
+the **Disabling and enabling tooltips via $root events** section below for details.

 ## `v-b-tooltip` Directive Usage